w9n/garden/docs/basics/installation.md

 Use your preferred method or package manager to install `node` (version 8.x or higher), `git`, and `rsync`.

-On Ubuntu 18, you'd do `sudo apt install git rsync` for Git and rsync.
+On Ubuntu 18, you'd run `sudo apt install git rsync` to install Git and rsync.

 To install Node, we recommend using nvm.
 You can install nvm e.g. by executing the following in a shell:
 ```sh